 “Really enjoyed the stories, great method and unique way of telling the stories.
 Extremely talented duo.”

 On Thursday, we headed further up North, bringing the performance to Leeds Children’s Hospital, performing bedside sessions and later a performance in the lecture theatre at the hospital.
 Many participants were treated to freestyle beatbox performances and patients were inspired to test out their own skills – the next generation of musical talent.

-To find out more about the project, and to listen to the audio recordings of the stories, please see this page and let us know what you think!
+To find out more about the project, please see this page.
+We'd love for you to listen to the stories below and let us know what you think!